Easy Pork Schnitzel

 Pork Schnitzel Preparation

-- Set up dipping and dredging station: 1 flat pan with slightly beaten eggs and another flat pan for the panko crumbs, flour, onion and garlic powder and cayenne; combine well
+- Set up dipping and dredging station: 1 flat pan with slightly beaten eggs and another flat pan for the panko crumbs, flour, onion and garlic powder, salt and cayenne; combine well3 whole eggs, 2 cups panko crumbs, 2 tablespoons all-purpose flour, ⅛ teaspoon onion powder, ⅛ teaspoon garlic powder, ⅛ teaspoon salt, ⅛ teaspoon cayenne pepper

 - Using a sharp knife, cut the pork cutlet in lengthwise; lightly season cutlets with salt and pepper on both sides

 - Repeat process; work in batches; if the cutlets start to get too brown, pour the old grease into the trash, wipe out pan with paper towels, and add fresh oil; repeat until all cutlets are done.
-(Have a cooling rack nearby so as each cutlet can drain; cover cooked cutlets with foil).
+(Have a cooling rack nearby so as each cutlet can drain; tent cooked cutlets with foil or place on a baking sheet in a 200°F oven -don't cover with foil)

 Lemon Butter Sauce Preparation